ifyouseewendy/ifyouseewendy.github.io/source/_posts/2015-11-22-review-operating-systems-three-easy-pieces.markdown

 The length of the time slice is critical for RR.
 The shorter it is, the better the performance of RR under the response-time metric.
 However, making the time slice too short is problematic: suddenly the cost of context switching will dominate overall performance.
 Thus, de- ciding on the length of the time slice presents a trade-off to a system de- signer, making it long enough to amortize the cost of switching without making it so long that the system is no longer responsive.

-RR, with a reasonable time slice, is thus an excellent scheduler if response time is our only metric.
+RR, with a reonasonable time slice, is thus an excellent scheduler if response time is our only metric.
 It is not surprising, then, that RR is indeed one of the worst policies if turnaround time is our metric.

 **Policy 1 vs. Policy 2**